10 Movies to Watch If you are Learning French

 The movie features Charlotte Gainsbourg, Alan Charbat, Gael Garcia, and Miou-Miou.

-The movie originates from a bedtime story written by Sam Mounier, who was ten years old.
+The movie is based on a bedtime story written by Sam Mounier, who was 10 years old.

-The simplicity of the vocabulary and humorous phrases make it ideal and one of the best French movies for beginners.
+The simple vocabulary and humorous phrases make it an ideal choice for beginners and one of the best French movies.

 7. Un Prophète (2009)

-“A Prophet” in English is a superb masterpiece, a French-crime prison drama movie co-written and directed by Jacques Audiard.
+“A Prophet” in English is a superb masterpiece, a French crime-drama movie co-written and directed by Jacques Audiard.

-The film is about 19-year-old Malik El Djebena, a Franco-Arab national serving six years in prison for a crime he did not commit.
+The film is about 19-year-old Malik El Djebena, a Franco-Arab national serving a six-year prison sentence for a crime he did not commit.
 However, he lacks education and is unable to read or write.

-He is highly mistrusted but remains wise despite having no one.
+He is widely mistrusted but remains wise despite being alone.

 He finds himself in the middle of two rival groups–the Muslim gang and the Corsican gang.

-While trying his best to stay away from the chaos and see his prison term through, he eventually got mix-up, and his life took a new and dangerous turn.
+While trying his best to stay away from the chaos and see his prison term through, he eventually got mixed up, and his life took a new and dangerous turn.

 This movie uses many French slang words, such as Bagnole (car) and Bouffer (to eat).